Brandon Remington Portrait

 Brandon Remington

-Brandon Remington serves as the Deputy Under Secretary for Policy at the International Trade Administration.
-In this role, he advises Under Secretary Kimmitt on matters of investment, commercial diplomacy, trade, global competitiveness, and technology priorities, including supply chains, investment, and AI.
+Brandon Remington serves as the Deputy Under Secretary for Policy at the International Trade Administration, where he advises Under Secretary Kimmitt on matters of investment, commercial diplomacy, trade, global competitiveness, and technology priorities, including supply chains, investment, and AI.
+He also leads as the Executive Director of the National AI Center in San Francisco, CA that serves as the primary national gateway for American AI companies to engage with the U.S. Government for exporting U.S. AI technologies globally.
+Brandon also serves as the Acting Chief Information Officer, where he is responsible for deploying AI and other technology across the International Trade Administration.

 Prior to his service in Washington DC, Brandon was an attorney at Kirkland & Ellis LLP in New York City, focusing on M&A, corporate governance, and capital markets.
 He previously clerked at the Delaware Court of Chancery.
-Brandon served in Afghanistan as an infantry officer in the U.S. Marine Corps and continues his service in the U.S. Marine Corps Reserves.
+Brandon served in Afghanistan as an infantry officer in the U.S. Marine Corps.

 He holds B.A, M.B.A, and JD degrees from Brigham Young University.
 He and his wife, Kimi, reside in Vienna, Virginia with their seven children.